ArchitectingSoftware/CS544-Class-Demo-Files/quic/go/readme.md

 ## Simple Go Echo Demo using QUIC

-There are 2 programs, one for the client and one for the server.
-To run:
+There is a single binary that is used to run both the client and the server

+- `server`: `go run cmd/echo/echo.go -server`
-- `cmd/client`: `go run client.go`
+- `client`: `go run cmd/echo/echo.go -client`
-- `cmd/server`: `go run server.go`
+- `help on all flags`: `go run cmd/echo/echo.go -help`

 The server will wait for a connection, just a simple echo.
 This solution uses goroutines and is concurrent.